rgb-prithvi/zenbox-workers/README.md

 ---

-Built with ❤️ using modern TypeScript and cutting-edge AI technology.
+Built with ❤️ with TypeScript